 Watch a brief excerpt from an interview with Lassen’s sister Bente Bernstorff-Gyldensteen recorded in autumn 2023, as well as clips from interviews with Lassen’s comrades in arms that have never been made public before and archive material, e.g. from the Imperial War Museum..

-Our goal is to crowdfund DKK 300,000 (approx. €40,000 or £35,000) to develop the concept.
-The money will cover the costs of further interviews with historians and other experts and members of the Lassen family; research in Danish, British, German, Greek and Italian photo and film archives; scriptwriting and editorial work; casting and budgeting.
-The goal is to draw up a fully developed outline for a international documentary series that will persuade public service broadcasters, other TV stations or producers to fund the project.
-The actual series will cost DKK 3–6 million (approx. €4–800,000 or £350-700,000).
+Our goal is to crowdfund DKK 300.000 (approximately € 40,000 or 30,000) to develop the concept.
+The money will cover the costs of further interviews with historians, other experts, members of the Lassen family, research in Danish, British, German, Greek, and Italian photo and film archives, scriptwriting and editorial work, casting and budgeting.
+The goal is the development of an outline for an international documentary series that will persuade and inspire public service broadcasters, other TV stations or producers to fund the project.
+The actual series will cost DKK 3-6 million (approximately €4-800,00 or £350-700,000).

 Our development budget